tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

         completion(text)
     }

+    let onCancel: (UIAlertAction) -> Void = {_ in
+        completion(nil)
+    }

     OTPTextEntry.addAction(UIAlertAction(title: "Continue", style: .default, handler: onContinue))
-    OTPTextEntry.addAction(UIAlertAction(title: "Cancel", style: .cancel))
+    OTPTextEntry.addAction(UIAlertAction(title: "Cancel", style: .cancel, handler: onCancel))

     present(OTPTextEntry, animated: true, completion: nil) }
 ```

-Here, we dynamically build a UI with a `UITextField` for the OTP and buttons for "Continue" and "Cancel".
+Here, we create an Alert dialog message with "Continue" and "Cancel" buttons with Action handlers  and a `UITextField` for the OTP.
 Upon completion the value of the text field - the OTP - is returned.

 Update the `executeFirebasePhoneVerification` method to call the `presentOTPTextEntry` function and sign the user in: